|David Stern and Billy Hunter drive towards a cliff. Hand down, man down.|

 Mark Jones asks another question to another non-English speaker that elicits the response “I don’t know.”
 Jones is good at what he does, and he’s also finally forced his way back into the camera shot, but he may need to reign in the verbiage when dealing with a European.
 We don’t speak American over here, you know.

-Pick 7: Jon Barry theorizes that Charlotte needs to pick a scoring two guard, for they have a gaping lack of offense.
-Naturally, not 30 seconds later, Charlotte takes an offenseless power forward - Bismack Biyombo.
+Pick 7: Jon Barry theorizes that Charlotte needs to pick a scoring two guard, for they have a gaping lack of offence.
+Naturally, not 30 seconds later, Charlotte takes an offenceless power forward – Bismack Biyombo.
 The next Serge Ibaka, sort of.

 Whereas Jan Vesely kissed a tall hot blonde girl twice, Biyombo immediately finds a short bald old man and kisses him twice.
 Over the top, Fraschilla stresses that Biyombo “can’t score at all.”
 Welcome to the 2011 NBA Draft – the number 7 pick can’t make a shot, and the number 4 pick can’t play the game.